-Hello everyone and welcome to the 2015 fall session at LABA that began August 15th.
-I thought I would try something different this year since many of you struggle with multiple orientation commitments at the beginning of the semester.
+Hello everyone and welcome to LABA.
+I thought I would try something different since many of you struggle with multiple orientation commitments at the beginning of the semester.
 I wondered if telling you about the studio and answering questions online might be a great way to share information with more people.
 This way you can read about my philosophy and listen to advice in your own time and ask questions that will benefit others as well.
-This blog is a great way for me to talking to you about how the studio runs, how and why we teach what we do and how you can benefit from everything that is going on at LABA, so stay tuned.
+This blog is a great way for me to talk to you about how the studio runs, how and why we teach what we do and how you can benefit from everything that is going on at LABA, so stay tuned.

-As we enter our 5th year in Encino we have over the last 4 years experienced a surge in enrollment.
-We opened our new dance room (studio C) with the opportunity to split the classes up into smaller groups.
-We have established a system for our Grade 1-4 students and the way they will attend class.
+As we enter our 7th year in Encino we have experienced a surge in enrollment.
+We have established a system for our Ballet Grades 1-4 students and the way they will attend class.
 As in the past, students in grades 1-3 are required to take 2 classes per week and in grade 4 & 5 3 classes per week are required.
 Once placed in the level you must come at the assigned class time.
-This year we have divided the classes up.
-For Grade 1 and 2 you have 2 different options for schedules and for Grade 3 and up the children have been placed in appropriate levels and in 2 separate groupings designed and assigned by our teachers and approved by me. ie: Grade 3 A & Grade 3 B. Each class meets twice per week in the same grouping for the year.
-I feel this is of great benefit to our young dancers.
-Teachers (who teach in teams) will have the same dancers every week all year.
+Grade 1 foundation has also been established for little dancers coming out of the Primary level to accommodate the new age recommendations for the RAD syllabus.
+For Grade 1 Foundation Grade 1 and 2 you may have options for schedules but for Grade 3 and up the children will be placed in appropriate levels and in groupings designed and assigned by our teachers and approved by me.
+Each class meets twice per week in the same grouping for the year.
+This is of great benefit to our young dancers.
+Teachers (who teach in teams) have the same dancers each week all year.
 They will co-operate with each-other as to their classes progress and what the class needs to accomplish.
 This also eliminates the problem of some classes becoming over filled.
 The class size is strictly limited based on the age and temperament of the class at each level and will be balanced in size when it comes to grouping them for evaluations in the spring and the performances in June.
-Once your child has been placed in a class it is is VERY IMPORTANT that they attend their assigned class regularly.
+Once a dancer has been placed in a class it is is VERY IMPORTANT that they attend their assigned class regularly.
 Make-ups are simply that and are not a substitute for attending your set classes regularly.
-If you did not get the class that you wanted because it was full, consult with Laurie Weber or e mail Miss Andrea and we will try to find you a suitable option.
+If you did not get the class that you wanted because it was full, consult with Miss Andrea or the front desk and we will try to find you a suitable option.
 You can also wait list your child for a class if there are no spots left in your first choice of class.

 Remember that the first few weeks of dance and school are always difficult.
 Car pools, pick up and drop off efficiency and fatigue (of parents and students) can often seem overwhelming.
 DON’T PANIC.
 Our staff knows that after a few weeks things will go more smoothly and hair will be up, leotard colors will be correct and you WILL find a parking spot.

-All the children will be checked to make sure the level they are in is correct and appropriate and they are poised to have a successful dance year.
+All the children will be evaluated by our staff to make sure the level they are in is correct and appropriate and they are poised to have a successful dance year.

 Classes will move slowly at the beginning of the session.
 Establishing the class rules, expectations, and demanding correct technique from the very first lesson is very important to long term success.